-2020 Build Season
+2020 INFINITE RECHARGE Season

 A lot has gone down this week.
 One of the main objectives of the game this year is to shoot a ball into a goal to move on to the next level of the game while getting as many points as possible.
 The team had designed two prototypes, creating a part for the robot to shoot the ball into the goal with optimal success.
 On Monday, one of our prototypes couldn’t handle the power used to operate it and exploded one of the wheels.
 The problem was fixed and the team began testing the shooters on the practice field (which has been almost completed).
-Our team had a lot of fun messing around with the shooters and has made for a great morale booster, being able to see the fruits of their labor.
+Our team had a lot of fun messing around with the shooters and this has made for a great morale booster, being able to see the fruits of their labor.